 Visit Yanacocha Reserve, home to the endangered Puffleg Hummingbird

 Visit Cotopaxi National Park, home to one of the highest active volcanoes in the world

 Explore the subtropical forests of Narupa Reserve and search for rare birds

 Canoe through the upper Amazon rainforest to a luxury ecolodge

 Look for wildlife in the jungle with a naturalist and native guide

 Head out on a night-time exploration of the rainforest under starry skies

 Explore an Amazonian Kichua Community, accompanied by a local guide

-This exciting trip to Ecuador includes a private car and driver, excursions, accommodation, breakfasts and some lunches and dinners.
+This exciting trip to Ecuador includes international flights, a private car and driver, excursions, accommodation, breakfasts and some lunches and dinners.